Laura-Christoph/BiasInLLMs/README.md

 - **`BiasAnalysis.ipynb`**
   Focused on post-classification analysis.
 This notebook examines the results of LLM inference and explores potential cultural and linguistic biases in model predictions.

+- **LLMsCategorization.ipynb`**
+  Used to categorize the hate speech sample as well as to create a topic model and concept map

 ### Folders

 - **`LLMs_Stance and Category/`**